Creative Arts Therapies Week

 - Contact a former dance or psychology teacher and offer to present a class session or workshop for high school or college students about dance/movement therapy.

-- Visit schools, nursing homes, day-care or other facilities centers to provide a creative arts therapy experience.
+- Visit schools, nursing homes, day-care or other facilities centers to provide a creative arts therapies experience.

-- Post a "Happy Creative Arts Therapy Week" message on your Facebook page.
+- Post a "Happy Creative Arts Therapies Week" message on your Facebook page:

 - Arrange a display at your local library (and in your own workplace!)